 Sue: They just shot Jamie!
 Is he okay?

 Sue: I don’t believe you.
 You lie too much.

-Meanwhile, Vaughan continues to plot against his so-called allies.
+Meanwhile, Vaughn continues to plot against his so-called allies.

-Sue: I find it hard to believe that the Cyber-brain thing can’t hear Vaughan plotting against it while it’s sitting in the cupboard behind him.
+Sue: I find it hard to believe that the Cyber-brain thing can’t hear Vaughn plotting against it while it’s sitting in the cupboard behind him.
 Can’t it eavesdrop on him?
 Seriously?

 As UNIT prepare to tackle the Cybermen, Sue’s affection for the soundtrack takes a sudden downturn.